 Join us Thursday, March 1 for our opening reception and screening of Loving Vincent.
 Reception with hors d’oeuvres and a cash bar will open at 6:00 p.m., featuring artwork by Jolene Powell in the auditorium gallery.
 Screening will start at 7:00 p.m.

 The Twelfth Annual Colony Short Film Festival is a showcase for independent films from all over the United States and across the globe, with a focus on featuring local and regional talent from the Ohio Valley.
 The Colony Short Film Festival features selections from emerging and established short filmmakers that have ranged from innovative to off-the-wall and quirky to provocative.

-The 2018 Colony Short Film Festival will be presented at the historic Peoples Bank Theatre—a grand performance hall and movie house that was built at the height of the vaudeville era in 1919.
-After being closed since 1985, Marietta celebrated the theatre’s grand re-opening in January of 2016.
+The 2018 Colony Short Film Festival will be presented in Marietta, Ohio’s historic Peoples Bank Theatre—a grand performance hall and movie house that was built in 1919.

-In the past we have featured Emmy award winning filmmaker Pam Tanner Boll who produced “Born into Brothels,” Danny Boyd, Director of “Strange Dreams: Invasion of the Space Preachers” and “Chillers,” Documentary Filmmaker, Jacob Young, renown for the cult classic “Dancing Outlaw”, Brad Kalinoski, digital artist for “Black Swan”, and from locals Josh Crook and Will Wedig for their films, “Salvage, “LaSoga” and “Forged”.
+Past notable guests and presenting filmmakers have included Academy Award winner Pam Tanner Boll, producer of “Born into Brothels,” Danny Boyd, Director of “Strange Dreams: Invasion of the Space Preachers” and “Chillers,” Jacob Young, Documentary Filmmaker, renown for the cult classic “Dancing Outlaw,” Brad Kalinoski, digital artist for “Black Swan,” and from locals Josh Crook and Will Wedig for their films, “Salvage,” “LaSoga,” and “Forged”.